Sephallia/NyanBot/README.md

-#A bot for Discord based on the (unofficial) Discord Python API.
+# NyanBot

+A bot for Discord based on the (unofficial) Discord Python API.
 A Discord server I frequent is big on Fanart.
 As a result, I thought it'd be cool to have a bot that searched through my Fanart folder based on a specific keyword and uploaded a random piece of fanart that I've saved.

 ##Restriction
 You must have your folders and files sorted and named appropriately for your task.